district: 28 different locations throughout the city

 The floor of the Nieuwe Amstelbrug bridge house, for example, was originally just a few square metres.
 In order to put in a bathroom, double bed, seating area and small pantry, the design team decided to take out the ceiling and dig into the ground, so that there would be enough space for three floors, connected by small staircases.

 The first 11 bridge houses were officially opened in March 2018.
-Four have been added since then, and another 13 will be completed in phases.
+Twelve have been added since then, and the last 5 will become available in 2021.